SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise1.md

    Inorder to create Power BI linked service firstly we need to create a PowerBI workspace.

 1. Create a Power BI workspace
-   - Login to http://app.powerbi.com/  using your AAD account.
+   - Login to http://app.powerbi.com/  using your credentials from the environment details page.
    - Navigate to Workspaces -> Create a workspace

    ![Create workspace](images/7.png)